4. Controlling plant and equipment risks

-The principal and/or their delegate in consultation with the HSR and employees are to ensure suitable controls, as outlined in the , are selected and implemented where plant and equipment risks are identified.
+The principal and/or their delegate in consultation with the HSR and employees are to ensure suitable controls, as outlined in the OHS Risk Management Procedure, are selected and implemented where plant and equipment risks are identified.
 This is to be documented on the Plant and equipment risk management form .

 Examples of plant and equipment controls, from most-to-least effective, could include:

 - determining whether the task can be completed by an alternative method – for example, purchasing timber pre-cut to the correct length